-- 1) Equipment and installations that bear the seal of a NRTL are considered approved as long as they are installed and used in accordance with any instructions included in the listing or labeling. - 2) NRTL listed or labeled equipment must be acquired/used whenever it is available, even if similar unlisted or labeled equipment can be used.
-OSHA allows for approval of custom-made equipment or related installations if the equipment is determined to be safe for its intended use by its manufacturer on the basis of test data which the employer keeps and makes available for inspection.
+- 1) Equipment and installations that bear the seal of a NRTL are considered approved if they are installed and used in accordance with any instructions included in the listing or labeling. - 2) NRTL listed or labeled equipment must be acquired/used whenever it is available, even if similar unlisted or labeled equipment can be used.
+OSHA allows for approval of custom-made equipment or related installations if the equipment is determined to be safe for its intended use by its manufacturer based on test data which the employer keeps and makes available for inspection.